Export Control Regulations

 Export controls and WSU research

 Research efforts at Washington State University are a global endeavor.
 Dissemination of ideas is a core value.
-Throughout the course of research, university faculty, staff, and students will likely cross paths with federal export control regulations that impose restrictions.
+Throughout the course of research, university faculty, staff, and students may cross paths with federal export control regulations that impose restrictions.

-Although the majority of activities at the university are not subject to export control restrictions or licensing requirements, it is the responsibility of each member of the university community to be aware of requirements under these regulations.
+Although the majority of activities at the university are not subject to export control restrictions or licensing requirements, per the Fundamental Research Exclusion, it is the responsibility of each member of the university community to be aware of requirements under these regulations.

 Activities that may be restricted